-While May through October is Tahiti’s dry season and is best for beach-bum weather, it does also mean peak tourism season, meaning prices will be at their highest.
+While May through October is Moorea’s dry season and is best for beach-bum weather, it does also mean peak tourism season, meaning prices will be at their highest.

 In the low season, November to April, the weather is still rather warm, but there will be humidity and precipitation to contend with.
 However, the prices will be somewhat lower during this season and it will be easier to nab a spot on sightseeing tours and organized group activities.